 Founder and Master Teacher

 Ongoing Professional Commitments

 - Teacher and lecturer at national and international Pilates conferences

 - Instructor at Pilates Anytime. the industry’s premier on-line at-home training resource for both students and Pilates professionals

 - Host to renowned professionals in all fields of movement and mind-body education

-- On-site mentor of national and foreign Pilates instructors who wish to enhance their skills
+- Virtual and on-site mentor of national and international Pilates instructors who wish to enhance their skills

-- Producer of an upcoming documentary film on Kathy Grant’s life and legacy
+- Producer of a documentary film on Kathy Grant’s life and legacy

 - Loyal student of the top movement educators, kinesiologists and anatomists in the country

 - Pilates Protocols for Stronger Neck and Freer Shoulders

 - The Inner Gym: Breathing Exercises for Core Control